 Common feature extraction techniques include Histogram of Oriented Gradients (HOG), Speeded Up Robust Features (SURF), Local Binary Patterns (LBP), Haar wavelets, and color histograms.

-See also: feature detection, feature matching, object detection, image stabilization, image and video processing, face recognition, image recognition, object detection, object recognition, digital image processing, Optical Flow, ransac, pattern recognition, point cloud
+See also: feature detection, feature matching, object detection, image stabilization, image processing and computer vision, face recognition, image recognition, object detection, object recognition, digital image processing, Optical Flow, ransac, pattern recognition, point cloud

 In this course you’ll determine how to use unsupervised learning techniques to discover features in large data sets and supervised learning techniques to build predictive models.Learn more and register